Rays vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is hitting .353 with seven doubles, six walks and six RBI.
+- Reynolds will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is batting .382 with eight doubles, six walks and six RBI.

 Reynolds Recent Games